 When conducting outreach, public relations firms are responsible for coordinating interviews, sourcing quotes, sending the product, and answering any questions the media might have.
 Securing and maintaining positive relationships with members of the media is a crucial part of working in the PR industry and can make or break your success.
 When strong connections are made, PR agencies not only maximize their chances of coverage but also build a positive reputation with the media community.

 If a client is involved in trade shows, PR agencies are responsible for identifying new trade show opportunities, setting up interviews at trade show booths, drafting trade show press releases, securing speaking engagements and scheduling time slots for editors to stop by and chat.
 A PR agency essentially handles all the media-related details in an effort to ensure the event goes smoothly.

 During the actual trade show, the public relations specialist involved is also responsible for “working the room.”
 This involves scouting out journalists on the floor in an attempt to secure additional interviews or simply pitch them on your company for more media coverage.
 This is also a great opportunity to invite journalists to company events during or after the trade show.
 It pays to socialize!

 Handle all aspects of influencer relations

 With social media ingrained into almost every part of our lives, influencer relations are a new offering that many modern-day PR agencies offer.
-Similar to media relations, influencer relations involves creating targeted lists, creative pitches, and outreach.
+Similar to media relations, influencer marketing involves creating targeted lists, creative pitches, and outreach.
 The main difference is that media relations targets journalists from online publications whereas influencer relations targets influencers from social media channels like Instagram and YouTube.
-The goal here is also relatively the same; get eyes on your client so you can increase brand awareness, gain new customers and drive sales!
+The goal here is also relatively the same; get eyes on your client through media coverage so you can increase brand awareness, gain new customers and drive sales!

 Check out our PR guru, Amanda Windsor, talk all things PR on Flip The Switch Podcast!